 I spent my last year at the Journal as state editor with a staff of six.
 I supervised the newspaper’s coverage of the 2008 presidential primary while managing the newspaper’s coverage of the state capital and an eight-county region.
-I also kept a hand in project work, editing a five-part series and multi-media production about a triple homicide at a remote Christmas tree farm.
+I also kept a hand in project work, editing a five-part series and multimedia production about a triple homicide at a remote Christmas tree farm.

 I decided to leave the Journal in 2008, as the newsroom that had been my home for so long began a painful series of layoffs that no newsroom in the country has managed to escape.
 I felt it was time for me to find new audiences and new ways of telling human stories.
 For example, in 2009 I wrote about the failure of the justice system to protect victims of domestic violence, published by O, The Oprah Magazine.
-I teach the craft of writing to college freshmen at Wake Forest University, where I am a lecturer in the English Department.
+I teach the craft of writing to college freshmen at Wake Forest University, where I am an associate professor of the practice in the English Department.
 I also teach journalism.
 And I continue to write about the issues that matter to me, for magazines, foundations, non-profits and businesses in the belief that stories told with passion and honesty can change lives.